Lisa Bowden

 Dear Siblings,

-Sometimes holding that truth is the seed in need of water.
+Sometimes watering that truth is seed enough.

 In beloved community,